 - Probation by mail

 - Transferring probation, community service, and other potential penalties to be conducted in your home state

 Don’t allow a Florida DUI to go unresolved simply because you do not live in Florida.
 A DUI is a serious matter that can follow you anywhere.
 Seek competent and aggressive representation to avoid or mitigate the potential consequences of a DUI so you can continue living your life.

-Attorney Brian Gabriel has over 25 years of experience helping visitors to West Palm Beach resolve their DUI cases.
+Attorney Brian Gabriel has over 30 years of experience helping visitors to West Palm Beach resolve their DUI cases.
 He holds a favorable reputation among judges, prosecutors, and other members of the legal sphere in Palm Beach County.
-Contact The Law Office of Gabriel & Gabriel at 561-622-5575 or complete our contact form for a free consultation.
+Contact Brian Gabriel at the Law Office of Gabriel & Gabriel at 561-622-5575 or complete a contact form for a free consultation.